RyuZhihao123/CHITreeProject/README.md

 :hearts: Please feel free to use my dataset in your work as long as you have indicated my name or cited this paper.

-# 2. Codes:
+# 2. Codes and System

-In current stage, we first mainly shared our dataset [[link]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYL59bp6A2hMsjYFnHeDZaUBVow5KimE9KsTjwQfsSPMGw?e=LUjHsy) to provide more information to address some concerns, **the entire source codes will be released right after the final official acceptance.**
+In current stage, we first mainly shared our dataset [[link]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYL59bp6A2hMsjYFnHeDZaUBVow5KimE9KsTjwQfsSPMGw?e=LUjHsy) to provide more information to address some concerns, **the entire Source Codes will be released right after the final official acceptance.**

 Additionally, as a bonus, we are now working on a **Online-version software** (a web version implemented with Javascript + WebGL) as well, which will enable people from all over the world to freely explore our modeling system at any time.